jonathanparth/I2RL-TrafficSignalOptimization/README.md

 ### 🎯 **Future Improvements**
   - Multi-intersection environments.
+  - Compatibility for additionaly .net and .route files
   - Support for multi-agent RL algorithms.
   - Integration with advanced RL algorithms (PPO, A3C).